ShellDrop vs Termius: An SSH Client for iPhone Without the Subscription

 Who should pick which

-Pick Termius if you need public-key auth, SFTP, port forwarding UI, or a single SSH manager across iOS, macOS, Windows, Linux, and Android.
+Pick Termius if you need SFTP, a port forwarding UI, or a single SSH manager across iOS, macOS, Windows, Linux, and Android.
 If you're happy paying for a subscription to get those, the Pro or Premium tier is reasonable.

 Pick ShellDrop if you're an iOS-and-iPad developer managing AI coding agents (Claude Code, Codex, Cursor background agents, Aider, Cline) on a headless Mac Mini or VPS, you live in tmux, and you don't want a subscription or an account on another company's cloud.
 The One Tap button is the obvious hook if you run a custom memory system like MemPalace.